 Complaints and appeals by overseas students Under the relevant national code, the Ombudsman can receive complaints or appeals by overseas students.
 Public Interest Disclosures The Ombudsman can receive disclosures of public interest information relating to matters of administration, and public officers.
 Complaints from residents of the Indian Ocean Territories Under a service delivery arrangement between the Ombudsman and the Australian Government, the Ombudsman can investigate complaints about public authorities in the Ombudsman's jurisdiction that provide services in the Indian Ocean Territories (Christmas and Cocos (Keeling) Islands).
 Complaints from persons detained under terrorism legislation Persons detained under relevant terrorism legislation can make a complaint to the Ombudsman.
 Inspection of Telecommunications Interception records The Ombudsman inspects the records of the Western Australia Police Force and the Corruption and Crime Commission to ascertain the extent of compliance with relevant telecommunications interception legislation.
-Monitoring functions under the Criminal Organisations Control Act 2012 Under the Criminal Organisations Control Act 2012 , the Ombudsman monitors and reports on the exercise of powers conferred on the Commissioner of Police and police officers under the legislation for a five year period.
 Energy and Water Ombudsman The Energy and Water Ombudsman Western Australia resolves complaints about electricity, gas and water services providers.
 The Ombudsman undertakes the role of the Energy and Water Ombudsman.
 The costs of the Energy and Water Ombudsman are met by industry members.